J-BT/Job_application_via_webscraping/README.md

 Young graduate, people changing career or just seeking a new job, everyone know how tedious it can be to send speculative applications...
 It takes a lot of time to find companies that can fit to your professional expectations...

-And even if you're lucky enough to find some, you must :
+And even if you're lucky enough to find some, you still must :
 * Look for its email adress (In case there's not a section for applicant)
 * Write and send a email with an attachment such as your resume or cover letter